 Start planning your trip

-It's common for people visiting temples to buy omamori charms.
-These charms are said to be infused with the power of the gods to bring you luck.
-There are different types of amulets, including prosperity and protection against misfortunes.
-Depending on the deities, the divine favors each charm carries will vary.
+It's common for visitors to temples to purchase omamori charms.
+These charms are believed to be infused with the power of the gods to bring good luck.

-Did you know that there’s a difference between charms from Buddhist temples and Shinto shrines?
-Let’s take a look at Asakusa Shrine and Sensoji Temple to uncover the secrets behind this question.
+Did you know that there is a difference between charms obtained from Buddhist temples and those from Shinto shrines?
+Let’s explore Asakusa Shrine and Sensoji Temple to uncover the secrets behind this distinction.

 Photo by Pixta

-Boasting a 1,400-year-old history, Sensoji Temple is known for its statue of Kannon Bodhisattva, the Goddess of Mercy.
+Boasting a 1,400-year history, Tokyo's Sensoji Temple is renowned for its statue of Kannon Bodhisattva, the Goddess of Mercy.

-In addition to charms, hand-copied sutras are also sold alongside images of the Kannon.
-Since temples are where monks live and learn Buddhist doctrines, these hand-copied sutras are considered to be a part of their studies.
+In addition to charms, the temple also sells hand-copied sutras and images of Kannon.
+Since temples are places where monks live and study Buddhist teachings, these hand-copied sutras are regarded as part of their religious practice and scholarly work.

 Photo by Pixta

-So, these are the main differences between charms from temples and shrines.
-It may be hard to tell the difference from appearance alone, but the religions reflected in these eye-catching amulets do vary.
-If you’re planning to visit a temple or shrine, stop by the charm display and snag a good luck charm of your own.
+These are the main differences between charms from temples and shrines.
+While they may look similar at first glance, the underlying religious traditions they represent can differ.
+If you’re planning to visit a temple or shrine, be sure to check out the charm displays and pick up a good luck charm for yourself.

 Omamori are Japanese amulets or talismans that are commonly sold at shrines and temples in Japan.
 These amulets are believed to provide various forms of protection or luck to the person who carries them.
 The contents inside an omamori can vary depending on the type and purpose of the amulet, but they typically contain a small piece of paper or cloth with a blessing or inscription written on it.
 This might include prayers, sacred symbols, or the name of a deity.
 The specific contents are often considered sacred and are not meant to be opened or tampered with, as doing so could potentially diminish the amulet's power or effectiveness.